 - In April, King County saw an average percentage drop of 22.8% in closed sales as compared to 2019.

 - Median housing prices in the entire Western Washington region have seen a small drop month-over-month from $470,000 in March 2020 to $466,500 in April 2020.

 Predicting whether or not supply will begin to increase soon or if prices will start to decline is a difficult task.
 Zillow predicts a price drop of 2 to 3% toward the end of 2020 compared to prices in February, and Realtor.com proposes that home sales are going to decrease by 15% with prices flattening.

 The coronavirus pandemic has caused uncertainty in almost every aspect of our daily lives, causing unemployment, loss of income, and critical health concerns.
 Although the economy and housing market have proved resilient in the past, what to expect moving forward is still unclear.

-Seattle Mortgage Planners understands the current housing climate and wants you to know that we’re still here for you.
+Seattle Mortgage Planners understands the pandemic’s effect on housing supply and affordability, and wants you to know that we’re still here for you.
 Our experienced mortgage planners can provide guidance and relevant information tailored to your personal goals and home financing situation.
 Schedule a call for a consultation or send us a message to get started today!